Skip to main content

 Recommended Videos

 Being responsible is not the same as being obedient.
-Many children follow the rules in school and at home because they are told.
+Many children follow school and home rules because they are told.
 Things like chores and homework are often completed because a child is instructed to, not because they feel compelled to do them.
 Understanding the distinction between obedience and responsibility is key for children and parents.
+Here’s what to know about teaching kids responsibility/

 Young boy setting table for lunch